-Periodontal disease is a painless infection that affects the tissues and bone that support the teeth.
-Amazingly, gum disease is more common than heart disease, stroke, cancer and Alzheimer’s combined.
-The good news is that unlike those other diseases, gum disease is easily prevented and treated through Gum Therapy.
+Periodontal disease can be a painless infection that affects the tissues and bone that support the teeth.
+Amazingly, periodontal disease is more common than heart disease, stroke, cancer and Alzheimer’s combined.
+The good news is that unlike those other diseases, periodontal disease is easily prevented and treated through periodontal therapy.

-Bacteria in plaque produces toxins and enzymes that irritate the gums and cause inflamation.
-The resulting inflammation causes the tissues and bone that hold the tooth to melt away.
-Gum disease usually manifests early in life and slowly progresses until the gums and bone are seriously damaged.
-Untreated gum disease is a major cause of adult tooth loss
+Bacteria in plaque produces toxins and enzymes that irritate the gums and cause inflammation.
+The resulting inflammation causes the destruction of gum attachment and bone level.
+Periodontal disease slowly progresses until the gums and bone are seriously damaged.
+Untreated periodontal disease is a major cause of adult tooth loss.

 Some factors that make periodontal disease more likely are:

 Symptoms of Periodontal Disease:

 The dangers of periodontal disease are more severe than just losing your teeth.

 According to the American Medical Association, the toxins produced from the bacteria of gum disease cause plaque build-up in arteries and double the chances of heart disease and stroke.
 Women with periodontal disease are seven times more likely to have spontaneous premature births and low birth weight babies.
 There is also research to suggest that periodontal disease is a contributing factor for type II diabetes.

 Equally alarming are the results of new research that show the brains of Alzheimer patients can be infected with the same germs known to cause gum disease.

 Undiagnosed and untreated gum disease is a major obstacle to optimal health for a large percentage of the population.
 Fortunately, modern dental medicine has the solution.
 Proper treatment of periodontal infection has been shown to lower your risk of developing heart disease, stroke, low birth weight babies, and possibly even Alzheimer’s.

 Treatment for Periodontal Disease